heshamahmed-3ddx/google-authz-3ddx/README.md

 ## 🧑‍� Demo Flows

 The SPA demonstrates:
-- **Login with Google**: Authenticate using your Google Workspace account.
+- **Login with Google**: Authenticate using your Google Workspace account with automatic user registration
-- **View Dashboard**: Access protected dashboard and see your groups/roles/rights (Casbin-powered).
+- **View Dashboard**: Access protected dashboard and see your groups/roles/rights (Casbin-powered)
+- **Admin Panel**: Manage users, policies, and group assignments in real-time (admin users only)
+- **Multi-language**: Switch between English and Arabic with full RTL support
+- **Theme System**: Toggle between light and dark modes

 Main links:
 - `Login with Google` (on homepage)